Mohave County · Arizona · EPA SDWIS 2026Q2

 Bullhead City Water Quality

-What's in Bullhead City's water
+What's really in Bullhead City's water

 PFAS (forever chemicals)